Table of Contents Show

 Next, install the new jack.
 Line up the mounting bolts and use the included hardware to connect the jack to your trailer.

 Finally, wire the electric connections.
-Some jacks only need to be plugged in, while others require a bit more wiring work.
+Some jacks only need plugged in, while others require more wiring work.
 Depending on the jack you purchase, it should include instructions for how to do this.
-Otherwise, you can pretty much always count on YouTube if you don’t feel confident.
+Otherwise, you can always count on YouTube if you aren’t confident.